bitwarden/help/_articles/account/managing-items.md

 ### Import FAQs

-- Why is my import file invalid?
+### **Q:Why is my import file invalid?**
-  - Check to make sure the file has content.
+**A:** Check to make sure the file has content.
 Most of the time the exported file does not contain any data.
-- Why do I have duplicate entries?
+### **Q:Why do I have duplicate entries?**
-  - The Bitwarden import tool does not perform duplicate entry detection on import.
+**A:** The Bitwarden import tool does not perform duplicate entry detection on import.
 If you run an import on an existing vault, or import multiple times, your data may be duplicated.
-- How do I clean up duplicates?
+### **Q:How do I clean up duplicates?**
-  - We recommend exporting the data from your vault into a CSV/JSON file and performing a vault purge to delete your data.
+**A:** We recommend exporting the data from your vault into a CSV/JSON file and performing a vault purge to delete your data.
   {% warning %} Performing a vault purge is permanent and cannot be undone.
 Once the vault has been emptied and the CSV/JSON file has been pruned of any duplicates, simply re-import your data.{% endwarning %}

+## Troubleshooting Import Errors

+<u>Ciphers[<b>X</b>].Login: The field <b>yyyy</b> exceeds the maximum encrypted value length of <b>zzzz</b> characters.</u>

+This error occurs whenever an item in your exported file has a large amount of data associated with it, which exceeds the limits allowed for items stored in your Bitwarden vault.
+You will need to correct this data by removing it, or reducing its size so that the Bitwarden importer will succeed.

+You can open the exported file in a text editor or spreadsheet program (such as Excel) to locate it.
+The offending item can be found at index **X** (as referenced in the error message) in the file.
+Once you have located the offending item, remove it or update its data, then resave and try the import operation with Bitwarden again.

 ## Cloning an item